splunk/public-o11y-docs/sp-oncall/spoc-integrations/rapid7-integration-guide.rst

 #.
 From the main timeline, select :guilabel:`Integrations` then :guilabel:`3rd Party Integrations` then :guilabel:`Rapid7`.
 #.
 Select :guilabel:`Enable Integration`.
 Copy the URL to notify for use in the next steps.
 #.
 Select :guilabel:`Settings` then :guilabel:`Routing Keys` to find your routing key configuration.
 Decide which routing key you want to use with this integration and make sure it is associated to the correct escalation policies.
-For more information on routing keys, see :ref:`routing-keys`.
+For more information on routing keys, see :ref:`spoc-routing-keys`.

 Configure the Data Exporter in Rapid7
 ========================================